Author: Hanoof Al Naama

 Solution: Contact the free zone authority or immigration department for an update.

-Solution: Settle any unpaid fines, loans, or end-of-service payments before requesting cancellation
+Solution: Settle any unpaid fines, loans, or end-of-service payments before requesting cancellation.

 Solution: Employees can report employers who fail to process visa cancellations through MOHRE visa cancellation or the free zone authority.